mothur/mothur.github.io/_wiki/mothur_v.1.10.0.md

 -   mothur now recognizes \~, so you can enter filenames like
     \~/desktop/myFile.fasta, or set.dir(output=\~)
--   added 3 constructors to sequence class that just fill unaligned field to save space when we don\'t need an aligned sequence.
+-   added 3 constructors to sequence class that just fill unaligned field to save space when we don't need an aligned sequence.
 -   made freq a percentage of number of sequences - [https://forum.mothur.org/viewtopic.php?f=5&t=402&sid=22d323d5316be7937cb6de9f3ea8cac4](https://forum.mothur.org/viewtopic.php?f=5&t=402&sid=22d323d5316be7937cb6de9f3ea8cac4)
 -   doubled the size of venn diagrams created.